All Products

 The output indicates that two pods are scheduled to nodes that have the paidtype=subscription label.
 In this example, cn-beijing.10.0.3.137 and cn-beijing.10.0.3.138 are used.

-5. Scale out pods for the NGINX application.
+5. Scale up the nginx application.

 kubectl scale deployment nginx --replicas 4